-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: February 28, 2006 Section 245(2) of the Act.
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: September 1, 2022 Section 245(2) of the Act.
 Item AP5-243-1, Assessment Payments ; Item AP5-261-1, Penalties ; Item AP8-347-1, Audits , of the Assessment Manual.
-HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
+HISTORY: September 1, 2022 - Policy changes to facilitate the implementation of the Accounts Receivable system.
+April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
-1. February 28, 2006 - Consequential change to reflect the new tiered penalty system.
-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
-Replaces Policy No. 50:60:10 of the Assessment Policy Manual .
-APPLICATION: This policy applies to all decisions made on or after February 28, 2006.
+1. February 28, 2006 - Consequential change to reflect the then newly tiered penalty system.
+January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
+Replaced Policy No. 50:60:10 of the Assessment Policy Manual.
+APPLICATION: This policy applies to all decisions made on or after September 1, 2022.